Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

         - The `event` object will contain the information you need to target specific cards.
           - It is recommended that you console log out the `event` object and look for the `currentTarget` property.
             - When using click events, the jQuery event object will store the reference to the clicked element in the `currentTarget` property
-    - Initially, this function only needs to hide the first child div of the card you have clicked on.
+    - Initially, this function only needs to hide the child div of the card you have clicked on which contains the lfz-card background image.
       - To hide the card, we are going to use a CSS class that is either added or removed:
         - Create a CSS class selector in your CSS file called `.hidden`.
           - This selector must be placed at the bottom of the CSS document to ensure it will always apply!
         - In the selector, add `display: none;`
-        - Use jQuery to select the first child div of the card you clicked on.
+        - Use jQuery to select the proper child div of the card you clicked on.
           - Remember, that is where you added the "lfz-card" image as a background image!
           - Also remember that you can target the element that was clicked on by using `$(event.currentTarget)`
-          - You will need to add to this selector to get the first child
+          - You will need to add more to this selector to get the correct child
             - Documentation: https://www.w3schools.com/jquery/jquery_selectors.asp
             - Documentation: https://www.w3schools.com/jquery/traversing_find.asp
         - Once you have properly selected the element you want to hide:
             - Use jQuery to add the `hidden` class to the element you selected
-      - Once the first child is hidden, the background image of the instructor you added to the second child should be revealed.
+      - Once the lfz-card is hidden, the background image of the logo you added to the second child should be revealed.

 6. After you achieve "flipping the card":
     - Uncomment the next card.